April to June

 There is a folklore in North Carolina that says the flowering dogwood tree once stood straight and tall but was used to make the cross of Jesus Christ which horrified the tree into its current slender, twisted shape.

-- Flowering dogwood trivia: Native Americans used the bark of the roots of flowering dogwood to reduce fevers and aches
+Native Americans used the bark of the roots of flowering Dogwood to reduce fevers and aches.

-Residents of North Carolina who love are a lucky bunch; the North Carolina state flower isn’t just spectacular for a few weeks of the year, it is gorgeous all year long.
-The flowering dogwood blooms in springtime, turning hills and mountainsides across the state a snowy white, light pink or red.
-The dogwood’s delightful show continues into summer.
+Did you know the North Carolina state flower isn’t just spectacular for a few weeks of the year, it’s gorgeous all year long!
+The Flowering Dogwood blooms in springtime, turning hills and mountainsides across the state a snowy white, light pink or red.
+The delightful show continues into summer.
 As its showy flowers drop, the tree’s dark green foliage stands out.
-In autumn, the dogwood is a dazzling display of orange, red and scarlet leaves and clusters of dangling red berries.
-And each winter, button-shaped buds emerge from the tree’s twigs, creating a beautiful wintertime silhouette.
+In autumn, the Dogwood is a dazzling display of orange, red, and scarlet leaves with clusters of dangling red berries.
+Each winter, button-shaped buds emerge from the tree’s twigs, creating a beautiful wintertime silhouette.

 North Carolina’s state flower is not really a flower but a small tree on which flowers grow.
 At maturity, the Flowering Dogwood reaches heights between 30-40 feet.
 Its trunk is covered with small, block-like bark.
 According to some stories, a wash made with the bark of the English Dogwood cured dogs with mange, offering a possible explanation for the tree’s name.